ajay9803/node-assignment-5/readme.md

 # Node.js Assignment 5

 This is a Node.js application for managing users and their to-do items.
 The application includes user authentication and authorization using JWT, CRUD operations for users (restricted to super admin), and CRUD operations for to-do items for each user.

-Data validation has been added to all the routes using Joi package.

 ## Features